ghost160111/ghost160111/README.md

 ## Green Tashkent

-It is platform for inventorization of trees across Tashkent city of Uzbekistan, it has two projects, for regular users and for moderators to track statistics.
+It is platform for inventorization of trees across Tashkent city of Uzbekistan, it has two projects, for regular users and for moderators to track user forms, statistics, etc.

 - [Link to website](https://green.tashkent.uz/)